nuagenetworks/nuage-metroae/README.md

     metroae --list

 Workflows fall into the following categories:
+# Standard Workflows
+Standard workflows in MetroAE perform the following operations:
 Workflow | Operation Description |
 ------------- | ----------- |
 Predeploy | prepares infrastructure with necessary packages and makes the component(s) reachable |